-Both seats are equipped with a combined lap belt and inertia reel shoulder strap.
+Each seat is equipped with a combined lap belt and inertia reel shoulder strap.
 The inertia reel is normally free but will lock if there is sudden movement as would occur in an accident.

-Five-point harnesses are optional.
+Four- or five-point harnesses are optional for the front seats.
 The lap belts on these harnesses should be adjusted to eliminate slack.
 On five-point harnesses, the lower strap should be adjusted as necessary to ensure that the buckle does not interfere with the cyclic grip in the full aft position.
-A webbing stop located above the inertia reel limits shoulder strap retraction and should be adjusted so the straps are comfortable without excessive slack.
+Later harnesses are equipped with a webbing stop located above the inertia reel.
+The stop limits shoulder strap retraction and should be adjusted so the straps are comfortable without excessive slack.